 In the same way, when choosing a Secret Santa gift, you may need to consider as much creative flair and thoughtfulness as when you choose the actual gift.
 The reason I say this is because I had a really bad experience with the Secret Santa gifts.
 During the last Secret Santa exchange I participated in, I received a plastic strainer, a bamboo backscratcher and a six pack of Yakult yogurt shots.
 I was pretty flabbergasted that a somebody would assemble such a bizarre collection of wares, but the yogurt drinks tasted great, the backscratcher provided relief once and the colander is on my floor as a Christmas tree substitute.

 Thinking about someone’s interest and gifting them something related to it, but with a personal touch, would be the icing on the cake.
-It can also be very thoughtful to give someone an antique artefact that you know will appeal to them.
-If you know someone who has interest in art and history, you could go to the best antique store adelaide (or one where you live) to sample their wares and find something that has a unique piece of history.
+Suppose the person you want to gift something to has a taste for uniquely designed jewels, looking up some custom made jewellery might be a great place to start.
+This could help you find some bespoke designs that will surely appeal to them.
+Similarly, if you have a friend who’s a history buff, it can also be very thoughtful to give someone an antique artefact that you know will appeal to them.
+They tend to relish the experience of looking around for some options, so you could allow them to sample their wares and find something that has a unique piece of history, perhaps from the best antique store adelaide (or one where you live, or one more conveniently located.
 In this situation, your gift will be two things: the artefact itself, as well as the story you provide along with it.
 This would definitely not come across as a low-effort gift, and would probably win you a lot of brownie points with the person receiving it.

 Unless you are trying to butter somebody up and win their favor, you’re probably gifting to express a form of gratitude or affection to the recipient.
 Receiving a gift from a friend is also a cool way to learn a little bit about how somebody else perceives you.
 I once received a set of LED fingertip lights, which I perceived to be a symbol of that person’s understanding of my love for dance music.
 I don’t actually like raves and I will probably never open the package, but when I see it in my closet, I’m reminded of my friendship with somebody who I could call, catch up with or meet out on the town when I’m feeling isolated and need to break out of my own bubble.